MUSICAL INSTRUMENTS FOR

 This was created to get energy moving. it was inspired by working with a friend going through intense kundalini emergence with some very stuck energy.

 The largest chime is about 9' tall.
-The Chimes alternate between corresponding to the different chakras, to a fifth in between.
+The Chimes alternate between corresponding relative to the different chakras, to the fifths in-between.
 The fifths are what helps move the energy.
 The client lies underneath , legs straddling the longest chime.

 I find glass very useful in the more subtle sound therapy work..
 The tone is soft, gentle, and resonant; so it is very meditative and easy to absorb.